ASNA/SunFarm/docs/overview.md

 1 Commit "Navigation menu customization"
 ~~~

-Indicates that it is recommended to locate the comment *Navigation menu customization* in the commit history and compare the code to the previous commit to show the exact code that was changed.
+Indicates that it is recommended to locate the comment *Navigation menu customization* in the commit history and compare the code to the previous commit to show the exact code that was affected.

+> To simplify localization of commit history, most of the pages that discuss source code changes have a **Quick How-to** table at the top of the page.
+These are very helpful when using the Guide as a reference, when all you want to do is quickly recall how to code that particular feature.

 <br>
 <br>
 <br>